Anti-Aging #1 Baseline Blood and Urine Test Panel, Women

 - Phosphorus - A crucial mineral for energy production, muscle and nerve function, and bone formation.
 Most of the body's phosphorus mixes with calcium to form teeth and bones.
 Phosphorus is also important for keeping the body's acid-base balanced.

-- LDL Cholesterol - Low-density lipoproteins (calculation), or "bad" cholesterol, contain the highest percentage of cholesterol and are responsible for depositing cholesterol on the artery walls.
+- LDL Cholesterol - Low-density lipoproteins contain the most significant percentage of cholesterol and may be responsible for depositing cholesterol on the artery walls.
+They are known as the "bad" cholesterol.

-- Total Cholesterol/HDL Ratio - This ratio is calculated by dividing total cholesterol by HDL cholesterol and is used in determining the relative risk of heart disease.
+- Total Cholesterol/HDL Ratio - is calculated by dividing the total cholesterol by the HDL cholesterol.
+This is the ratio used by physicians in determining your relative risk for developing cardiovascular disease.

 Thyroid Panel with Thyroid-Stimulating Hormone (TSH)